Auroratide/auroratide.com/src/content/portfolio/poke5e/content.md

     height: 1360
 ---

 **Pokemon 5e Reference** is a website dedicated to Dungeons and Dragons homebrew, adding Pokemon to a world of magic!
-Over 5,000 people use the site regularly, and I manage an online Discord community with hundreds of members.
+Over 40,000 people use the site regularly, and I manage an online Discord community with over a thousand members.

 * I converted a bunch of PDFs into a structured format and an API that the website uses to make interactivity possible.
 * Trainers can be managed online, without the need to create an account.
 This is possible using [Supabase](https://supabase.com/).